meganpayneconsulting/generic-matplotlib-graphs/README.md

-# generic-matplotlib-graphs
+# Matplotlib Graphs with Simulated Data

-Repository of generic matplotlib graphs
+A repository of graphs that I am collecting mostly for having the syntax available.